-Advanced placement.
-Students who have completed advanced placement (AP) courses in secondary schools and have taken the advanced placement examinations given by the College Entrance Examination Board (CEEB) may receive university credit toward degree requirements.
+(CEEB) may receive university credit toward degree requirements.
 No credit is given for any examination with a score of 2 or 1.
 There is no limit to the number of AP credits that can be used to meet the General Studies requirement, including the requirements in natural sciences (SQ and SG), and literacy and critical inquiry (L).

-When the scores are received by the university directly from the CEEB, credit is awarded as shown in the "Advanced Placement Credit" table, page 72.
+When the scores are received by the university directly from the CEEB, credit is awarded as shown in the "Advanced Placement Credit" table, page 71.